armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 We can then expose Halyard.
 Refer to [Kubernetes](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#expose) or your cloud provider documentation for more options:
 ```
-kubectl -n YOUR_NAMESPACE expose halyard-armory --type=LoadBalancer
+kubectl -n YOUR_NAMESPACE expose deployment halyard-armory --type=LoadBalancer --port=80
 ```

 Don't forget to:
+- Refer to your cloud provider documentation to create a secure endpoint.
 - Secure Halyard's endpoints by limiting IP sources or using security groups of your cloud provider.
 - Add a DNS entry for Halyard

 # Deploy Spinnaker automatically
-You have two options at your disposal: using a webhook directly into Halyard or initiating validation and deployments from your CI tool.

 ## Option 1: Direct webhook
 Note: As of this time, only Github webhooks are supported.

-In Github, navigate to your repository settings, find the webhook section, and select "Add webhook".
+In Github, navigate to the settings of the repository containing your Spinnaker configuration, find the webhook section, and select "Add webhook".
 - Use `https://HALYARD_HOSTNAME/webhook/github` for the Payload URL
 - Select Push events and Pull Requests for the types of events you'd like to receive.